 - Boards can be built to cater to any dietary need, so they can be a very inclusive offering for gluten-free, dairy-free, or vegan friends.
 You could also make separate boards for people with dietary restrictions.

-- It is easy to make a breakfast board healthy by including fresh fruits, protein foods, and healthy carb sources.
+- It is easy to make a breakfast board healthy by including fresh fruits, protein foods, and healthy carb sources - like these Almond Flour Banana Bread Muffins!

 - When creating a board, select foods that you know your guests will enjoy.
 This board can be perfectly catered to your tastes and your guests.